ashleycawley/cli-watch/README.md

 ```* * * * * bash /root/cli-watch/cli-watch.sh```

 ## Dev Notes
+* Find a better way of finding a list of users (other than ls /home)
 * Add checking of root user's .bash_history

 ## Completed Improvements